Tyratox/burning-man/README.md

 * An working online version of the simulation can be found at https://tyratox.github.io/burning-man/
 * The newest version of the report can be found at https://github.com/Tyratox/burning-man/raw/master/doc/latex/report.pdf, the decleration of originality at https://github.com/Tyratox/burning-man/raw/master/doc/latex/declaration-originality.pdf.
-* The presentation is available at https://github.com/Tyratox/burning-man/doc/presentation/
+* The presentation is available at https://github.com/Tyratox/burning-man/blob/master/doc/presentation/Presentation.pptx (or https://github.com/Tyratox/burning-man/blob/master/doc/presentation/Presentation.pdf for a pdf version)

 ## General Introduction